Praqma/JenkinsAsCodeReference/README.md

 chmod -R rwx+ugo $HOME/jenknis-backup
 ```

+* Make sure that you have `$HOME/.ssh` directory with the ssh keys for the user that can access GitHub or your own Git hosting.
+Docker compose will mount `$HOME/.ssh` to the Jenkins master container so it can create default credentials from it.

 #### First start
 Step into the dockerizeit directory and run docker compose.
 Important!
 If you run docker compose from the different directory then make sure to use -p dockerizeit option for the docker compose.
 There are scripts that rely on  services to be called dockerizeit_jmaster_1 and etc.